ghost-fvtt/foundry-factory/README.md

   - The `getDevDependencies` method returns a list of development dependencies to install.
   - The `getPostInstallationCommands` method returns a list of shell commands to run after the rest of the installation has completed.
+Make sure that they work on both Unix-like systems and Windows.
 - If your preset does not need some of these features, simply return an empty list or object, depending on the method.
 - Add your preset to the `presets` constant in `src/presets/presets.ts`.